xiongrxchn/IntelBri.github.io/index.md

 ![](Images/equip.png)

-Test results of Z-axis acceleration show significant patterns when the car crosses over the road obstacle compared to the smooth road surface.
+Test results of the Z-axis acceleration show significant patterns when the car crosses over the road obstacle compared to the smooth road surface.

 ![](Images/mpu_indoor_test.png)